JH-LEE-KR/l2p-pytorch/README.md

 ## Throughput
 You can measure the throughput of the model by passing `--speed_test` and optionally `--speed_test_only` to `main.py`.

-## To do
-- Multi-GPU Training
-- Replay-Buffer
-- Pytorch implementation of <a href="https://arxiv.org/pdf/2204.04799.pdf">DualPrompt</a>

 ## Cite
 ```